aharonium/opensiddur.org/posts/HTML/compilations/table-guides-and-haggadot/passover-seder/the-wandering-is-over-haggadah-including-womens-voices-by-jewish-boston-and-jewish-womens-archive-2011.html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 The familiar hamotzi blessing marks the formal start of the meal.
-Because we are using matzah instead of bread, we add a blessing celebrating this mitzvah.
+Because we are using matzah instead of bread, we add a blessing celebrating this mitsvah.
 </div></td></tr>